lifofernandez/Image-Translation/README.md

-# jpg2tif2txt
+# Image Translation
-raw bash scripts to batch process some image files
+Some bash lines to obtain OCR text from images and then translate them,
+using: ImageMagic, Teserract and git.io/trans.